We may get commissions for purchases made through links in this post.

 How to Choose the Right Pet Sitter

-If your cat has a special need, your best bet is to ask the girls at your vet's office if they know of a qualified pet sitter.
-Many pet sitters have worked, or still do work in the field of veterinary medicine, and are skilled at pilling cats, getting a finicky cat to eat, or simply watching out for the very real danger of the cat becoming ill at the absence of the owner.
-Also talk to other cat owners and find out if they have someone they use which they can recommend.
-Use the internet and network on cat boards and in emails.
-Make sure that the person you find will give exemplary care to your cat.
+If your cat has a special need, your best bet is to ask the girls at your vet’s office if they know of a qualified pet sitter.
+Many pet sitters have worked, or still do work in the field of veterinary medicine, and are skilled at pilling cats, getting a finicky cat to eat, or simply watching out for the very real danger of the cat becoming ill in the absence of the owner.

 Once you secure the phone number, call and see if the pet sitter is receptive to meeting you in their home first.
 This is a good way to gauge the person you wish to entrust your pet(s) to because while you are there, you can observe their animals and make your own determination.